cosmos/ibc/papers/2020-05/src/channels.md

 the calling module on a channel to a counterparty module on the counterparty chain.
 `acknowledgePacket` also cleans up the packet commitment, which is no longer necessary since the packet has been received and acted upon.

-Calling modules MAY atomically execute appropriate application acknowledgement-handling logic in conjunction with calling `acknowledgePacket`.
+Calling modules may atomically execute appropriate application acknowledgement-handling logic in conjunction with calling `acknowledgePacket`.

 \vspace{3mm}

 ### Timeouts

 Application semantics may require some timeout: an upper limit to how long the chain will wait for a transaction to be processed before considering it an error.
-Since the two chains have different local clocks, this is an obvious attack vector for a double spend - an attacker may delay the relay of the receipt or wait to send the packet until right after the timeout - so applications cannot safely implement naive timeout logic themselves.
+Since the two chains have different local clocks, this is an obvious attack vector for a double spend — an attacker may delay the relay of the receipt or wait to send the packet until right after the timeout — so applications cannot safely implement naive timeout logic themselves.

 Note that in order to avoid any possible "double-spend" attacks, the timeout algorithm requires that the destination chain is running and reachable.
 One can prove nothing in a complete network partition, and must wait to connect; the timeout must be proven on the recipient chain, not simply the absence of a response on the sending chain.